kkrasilschikova/Kafka-SalesForce/README.md

 1) login to SalesForce
 2) in the top right corner click on your name -> My settings
 3) click Personal -> Reset My Security Token, or enter 'reset' in quick find
-You'll receive an e-mail with a new token.
+4) you'll receive an e-mail with a new token